GNU-Szmelc/Universal-Interfacer/README.md

 ## Acknowledgements

-Universal Interfacer was inspired by the need for a simple and universal way to execute `*.sh` files from a graphical user interface, and was developed by Silverainox as part of Szmelc Commander.
+Universal Interfacer was inspired by the need for a simple and universal way to execute `*.sh` `*.py` scripts from a graphical user interface, and was developed by Silverainox as part of Szmelc Commander.